Trump’s National Security Strategy Overlooks Bitcoin

 Market Reaction to the Omission

-The impact of this omission was reflected in the price of Bitcoin, which fell below $88,000 over the weekend.
-Bitcoin has since recovered, posting a 1.96% increase in the past 24 hours and trading around $91,143 at the time of writing.
+Clearly, The impact of this omission was reflected in the price of Bitcoin, Which fell below $88,000 over the weekend, But it has since recovered, Posting a 1.96% increase in the past 24 hours and trading around $91,143 at the time of writing, So it’s not all bad.
+Obviously, The crypto market is always volatile, But this omission seems to have had a significant impact, At least in the short term.

 Recent Administrative Actions on Crypto